Koriagami/Teto-Map-of-the-Day/README.md

-# Teto Map of the Day - Discord Bot
+# Teto Bot - Discord Bot

 **Purpose:** Allow Discord users to submit their favourite osu! maps in a moderated environment.